Updated on October 18, 2024

 City council: The legislative body for a city.

-Board: City boards are established pursuant to city charter or ordinance.
-A board is defined as “a group of persons having managerial, supervisory, or investigative powers.”
-Some boards related to city affairs include the public utility board, the library board of trustees, and the board of building appeals.
+Board: City boards are established under city charter or ordinance.
+A board is “a group of persons with managerial, supervisory, or investigative powers.”
+Some boards related to city affairs include the Public Utility Board, the Library Board of Trustees, and the Board of Building Appeals.

-• Advisory Boards: Usually made up of citizen volunteers appointed by city council, advisory boards provide a citizen’s advice and perspective in accomplishing certain activities such as studying critical issues, hearing public testimony, conducting third-party research, and reviewing staff recommendations or reports.
+- Advisory Boards: Usually made up of citizen volunteers appointed by city council, advisory boards provide a citizen’s advice and perspective on certain activities, such as studying critical issues, hearing public testimony, conducting third-party research, and reviewing staff recommendations or reports.

-City clerk: As the administrator of the legislative department, the city clerk provides public access to the city’s legislative process, local laws, and regulations, and is responsible for the preservation of the public record.
+City clerk: As the administrator of the legislative department, the city clerk provides public access to the city’s legislative process, local laws, and regulations and is responsible for preserving the public record.

 City manager: A professional chief executive hired by a city council to run the city’s daily operations.